rvsitebuilder/developer-docs/en/webpack.md

 # Webpack

 If you generate app from Developer App, we create 3 default webpack files for you.
-It simplify Laravel Mix configurations and allow you to separate user and admin vendor.js to maximizell website speed.
+It simplify Laravel Mix configurations and allow you to separate user and admin vendor.js to maximize website speed.

 ## Webpack.mix.js